Skip to main content

 Since sore-throat-causing germs are easily passed on, remember to have everyone at home wash their hands often, and avoid sharing cups, utensils or towels.

-Find the right dose of Infants’ MOTRIN® for your baby.
+Find the right dose of Children’s or Infants’ MOTRIN® for your kids.